Import necessary modules

 Out[4]: geopandas.geodataframe.GeoDataFrame

-Okey so from the above we can see that our data
+Okey so from the above we can see that our data -variable is a

 GeoDataFrame.
 GeoDataFrame extends the functionalities of